Geometry and topology of the quasi-plane Szekeres model: Introducing the Szekeres solutions

 Rotation and acceleration of the dust source are zero, the expansion is

 and the shear tensor is

 Definitions of the Szekeres solutions by invariant properties can be found in Ref. \cite{PlKr2006}.

 When $\Lambda \neq 0$, the solutions of (\ref{2.8}) involve elliptic functions.
 A general formal integral of (\ref{2.8}) was presented by Barrow and Stein-Schabes \cite{BaSS1984}.
 Any solution of (\ref{2.8}) will contain one more arbitrary function of $z$ that will be denoted $t_B(z)$, and will enter the solution in the combination $(t - t_B(z))$.
 The instant $t = t_B(z)$ defines the initial moment of evolution; when $\Lambda = 0$ it is necessarily a singularity corresponding to $\Phi = 0$, and it goes over into the Big Bang singularity in the Friedmann limit.
-When $t_{B,z} \neq 0$ (that is, in general) the instant of singularity is position-dependent, just as it was in the L--T model.
+When $t_{B,z} \neq 0$ (that is, in general) the instant of singularity is position-dependent, as in the L--T model.

 Just as in the L--T model, another singularity may occur where $\left({\rm e}^{\beta}\right),_z = 0$ (if this equation has solutions).
 This is a shell crossing, but it is qualitatively different from that in the L--T model.
 As can be seen from (\ref{2.2}), in the quasi-spherical case, when a shell crossing exists, its intersection with a $t =$ const space will be a circle, or, in exceptional cases, a single point, not a sphere.
 In the quasi-spherical models shell crossings can be avoided altogether if the arbitrary functions are chosen appropriately, see the complete list and derivation in Ref. \cite{HeKr2002}.
 In the quasi-hyperbolic models, shell crossings can be avoided in one sheet of each hyperboloid, but are unavoidable in the other, see Ref. \cite{HeKr2008}.
 In in the quasi-plane model, if the flat surfaces existing in it are interpreted as infinite planes, shell crossings are unavoidable \cite{HeKr2008}.
-However, if these surfaces are interpreted as being compact, shell crossings can be avoided -- see Sec. \ref{torshcr} in the present paper.

 Equation (\ref{2.8}) is identical with the Friedmann equation, but, just like in the L--T limit, with $k$ and $M$ depending on $z$, each surface $z$ = const evolves independently of the others.

 The models defined by (\ref{2.1})-- (\ref{2.5}) contain 8 functions of $z$, but only 5 of them correspond to independent physical degrees of freedom.
 One of the 8 functions is determined by (\ref{2.4}), $g(z)$ was made constant by the reparametrisation (\ref{2.6}), and one can be specified by a choice of $z$, for example by defining $z' = M$, or $M = {z'}^3 \times \{{\rm a\ constant}\}$.